Logan1x/Python-Scripts/README.md

 #### Installation

-clone this repo and run `python vid.py` script! assuming you already have the other requirements.
+Clone this repo and run `python vid.py` script! assuming you already have the other requirements.
 #### FFmpeg
 * ### Bulk add users to Twitter list